Lancelof2019/ringnet_turtorial/single_cell_network_turtorial/README.md

 This tutorial explains how to prepare and upload the CSV files required for the **Single-Cell Network** workflow.
 It is written for users who want to quickly understand each file, check the required columns, and run the example data successfully.

+## Preparation notes

+1. Keep `cellgroup` names consistent across all files.
+2. Make sure each file contains the required columns.
+3. Use the correct numeric encoding for `weight`, CNV, SNV, expression, and methylation values.

+Once all files pass the checklist, upload them in the web interface, click **Upload Files**, and then run the analysis script.
 ---

 ## 1. What this workflow does